berenger-eu/tbfmm/paper/paper.md

 Because it is a fundamental building blocks for many types of simulation, the FMM parallelization has been investigated.
-Traditional HPC approaches composed of MPI [@10.5555/898758] or MPI together with a fork-join paradigm to parallelize over the shared memory [@bramas2016optimization].
+Traditional HPC approaches composed of MPI [@10.5555/898758] over multiple distributed memory nodes, potentially enhanced with a fork-join paradigm to parallelize on a node [@bramas2016optimization].
 However, it has been demonstrated that fork-join strategies are less efficient than task-based parallelization on multicore CPUs~[doi:10.1137/130915662].
-This is because some part of the FMM have a small degree of parallelism, while other have high degree with a significant workload available from the beginning.
+This is because some part of the FMM have a small degree of parallelism (for instance at the top of the tree), while other have high degree with a significant workload available from the beginning (for instance the `P2P`).
-The task-based method is capable of interleaving the different operators, hence to balance the workload.
+The task-based method is capable of interleaving the different operators, hence to balance the workload across the processing units and to spread it over time.
-Moreover, this is even more critical on heterogeneous architecture~[doi:10.1002/cpe.3723] and distributed memory platforms [agullo:hal-01387482].
+Moreover, the task-based method is well designed for handling heterogeneous architecture~[doi:10.1002/cpe.3723] and it has demonstrated nice performance on distributed memory platforms too [agullo:hal-01387482].
 In a previous project called ScalFMM, we have provided a new hierarchical data structure called group-tree (or block-tree), which is an octree designed for the task-based method.
 The two main ideas behind this container is (1) to allocated and manage several cells of the same level together (2) to split the management of symbolic data, multipole data and local data, such that each memory block can be moved anywhere on the memory and used by a task independently from the other, as illustrated in Figure \autoref{fig:blocktree}.
+This allow us to declare the dependencies of the tasks of the right parts of the memory.

 ![Caption for example figure.\label{fig:blocktree}](grouptree.png)

 # Statement of need

-The FMM is one of the major algorithms but it remains rare to have it included in HPC benchmarks when studying runtime systems, schedulers or optimizers.
+The FMM is a major algorithm but it remains rare to have it included in HPC benchmarks when studying runtime systems, schedulers or optimizers.
 The main reason is because it is tedious to implement and requires even more investment to implement when using the task-based method together with the group-tree.
 However, it is an interesting, if not unique, algorithm to study irregular/hierarchical scientific method.

-For the same reason, it is difficult to researchers in physics or applied mathematics to implement a complete FMM library - and to it efficiently - when their objectives is to focus on the study of an approximation kernel.
+For the same reason, it is difficult to researchers in physics or applied mathematics to implement a complete FMM library - and to implement an efficient one - when their objectives is to focus on the study of an approximation kernel.
-To be used for computer scientist to study block-based FMM and task-based parallelization (as benchmark).
-From our size we will apply GPU but with the idea to remain generic.
-We will also use it to study scheduling of irregular applications.

-The closer existing package to `TBFMM` is  `ScalFMM`.
+Among the few FMM library that exist, the closer existing package to `TBFMM` is  `ScalFMM`.
 `ScalFMM` has around 170K lines of code, for only 50K for `TBFMM`, because it supports lots of different parallel strategies, including few ones based on the fork-join model and contains several experimental methods.
 Moreover, it needs several external dependencies and does not benefit from the new standard `C++` features.
 In addition, it only works for 3D problems, where `TBFMM` can work for arbitrary dimension.

 However, the interface of the kernels is very similar in both libraries, such that creating a kernel for `ScalFMM` or `TBFMM` and porting it to the other library is convenient.

+This is why From our size we will apply GPU but with the idea to remain generic.
+We will also use it to study scheduling of irregular applications.

 # Features